rccordell/s25bbb/pages/assignments/book-project.md

 ### 3. Prototype

-By Friday, March 31 you will submit a prototype demonstrating the viability of your project concept.
+By Friday, April 11 you will submit a prototype demonstrating the viability of your project concept.
 What you will submit during the prototype stage will vary widely by project, but it should essentially be a proof of concept: evidence that the plan you outlined in your proposal is feasible and that you are on track toward completion.
 Among other possibilities, you might submit:

 1. A few pages from a longer printed project
 2. A set of conceptual drawings or wireframes from a graphic project